Its not the economy stupid, its you and you're not stupid

 If this dynamic continues, the clash of messianic narratives in the Middle East could have consequences far beyond the region itself.
 Conflicts framed through apocalyptic or redemptive visions of history narrow the political space for compromise and intensify perceptions of existential struggle.

-In that sense, the stakes are not only territorial or strategic but temporal: competing visions of where history itself is heading—and whether the future is imagined as a gradual continuation of the present or the stage for history’s final drama.
+In that sense, the stakes are not only territorial or strategic but temporal: competing distortional visions of where history itself is heading—and whether the future is imagined as a gradual continuation of the present or the stage for history’s final drama.

-The United States has at times underestimated the depth of Iran’s ideological resolve to endure and absorb loss, shaped by a Shiʿa political theology that elevates sacrifice and martyrdom as instruments of historical agency — a pattern evident during the Iran–Iraq War and in the mobilization of Iranian-aligned militias in Iraq and elsewhere.
-Rooted in the Karbala paradigm and reinforced in revolutionary doctrine, martyrdom functions not only as a spiritual ideal but as a legitimating framework for state survival and strategic persistence.
+Rooted in the Karbala paradigm and reinforced in revolutionary doctrine, martyrdom functions not only as a spiritual ideal but as a legitimating framework for state survival and strategic persistence as is now emerging in the current conflict.
 Conversely, Iranian leadership has often underestimated the extent to which Israel’s survival is embedded within powerful strands of American political theology and civil religion, particularly narratives that link Israel to eschatological or “end-times” imaginaries.
-This mutual misreading intersects with Israel’s own enduring resolve to secure and expand its territorial and civilizational project, framed by segments of Israeli political discourse in terms of historical-biblical inheritance.
-Together, these overlapping ideological commitments have contributed to a conflict dynamic in which existential narratives on all sides harden strategic flexibility and prolong cycles of confrontations.

-Behind these competing visions of history lie the lives of ordinary people who rarely share the apocalyptic language of statesmen, clerics, or strategists.
-In Gaza, Israel, Lebanon, Iran, and across the wider region, civilians bear the immediate costs of wars justified in the language of destiny, security, or redemption: families displaced, cities shattered, and generations marked by trauma and loss.
-For those living amid the consequences of these struggles, history does not unfold as prophecy or doctrine but as grief, endurance, and survival.
-The political and religious narratives that frame conflict are also embedded within older hierarchies of authority in which male leadership, martial virtue, and sacrificial violence are valorised as instruments of historical purpose.
 Across different traditions and ideologies, such narratives reflect a male supremacist paradigm—a political culture that elevates domination, heroic struggle, and redemptive violence as expressions of masculine authority.
 When wars are cast as sacred missions or civilisational struggles, these cultural patterns can make the violence of predominantly male actors appear not only necessary but righteous.
 Any effort to understand the forces shaping this confrontation must therefore keep in view not only the ideas that drive states toward conflict, but also the human lives—and the human futures—that those ideas ultimately place at risk.

 Footnotes